tallylab/tallylab/README.md

 # TallyLab

-TallyLab is a local-first, end-to-end encrypted data diary app for capturing, analyzing, and sharing data about any and everything.
+TallyLab is a local-first, end-to-end encrypted data diary app for capturing, analyzing, and sharing data concerning any and everything.

 ## Install